optama/awmodoro/README.md

 	do_notify		Boolean value specifying wether notifications (using naughty) should be shown.
 Notifications shown are; begin, 					pause, resume, finish and reset width			Width of widget
 	height			Height of widget

+###Note
+If you prefer indivisible sessions (no ability to pause) instead of pomodoro.toggle use pomodoro.begin and override mouse button 1 something else but toggle/pause.